-3 Credit (0 Lecture 0 Lab 200 Clinical) 40 Hours/Week (200 Hrs.
+3 Credits (0 Lecture 0 Lab 200 Clinical) 40 Hours/Week (200 Hrs.
 Clinical)

-This is the first of three full-time (40 hours a week) clinical affiliations in the Physical Therapist Assistant Program.
-This is a five-week affiliation.
-Under the direction and supervision of a clinical instructor who is a licensed physical therapist or physical therapist assistant, students are given the opportunity to integrate knowledge they have learned in the class and laboratory settings into the clinical setting with patients.
+This is the first of three clinical affiliations in the Physical Therapist Assistant Program.
+This is a five-week full-time affiliation (40 hours/week).
+Under the direction and supervision of a clinical instructor who is a licensed Physical Therapist or Physical Therapist Assistant, students are given the opportunity to integrate knowledge they have learned in the class and laboratory settings into the clinical setting with patients.
 Students have the opportunity to apply patient care skills and further develop patient/family education, communication and documentation skills.
-Students and clinical instructors are expected to always work within their scope of practice and practice legally and ethically.
-Upon completion of the affiliation, students must complete a reflection assignment, reflecting upon the entire first experience, identifying areas of strength and areas that may need improvement during the next affiliation.
-Prerequisites: PTA 100, PTA 110, PTA 113, PTA 120, PTA 115, PTA 112, PTA 125, PTA 213, PTA 240
+Students and clinical instructors are expected to always work within their scope of practice legally and ethically.
+By the completion of this experience, it is expected that the student demonstrates a minimum of Advanced Beginner Level performance on the Clinical Performance Instrument.
+Students must complete a reflection assignment, reflecting upon the entire experience, identifying areas of strength and areas that may need improvement during the next affiliation.
+Prerequisites: PTA 100, PTA 110, PTA 112, PTA 113, PTA 115, PTA 120, PTA 125, PTA 213, PTA 240.